Columbus Destroyers: Second iteration (2019)

 On February 11, 2019, the league announced an expansion team for Columbus that would begin play the 2019 season.
 On February 22, at Nationwide Arena, the AFL announced that the team would be a revival of the Destroyers, with the same logo as before in a simplified grayscale color scheme, and introduced Matthew Sauk as the new head coach.

 In October 2019, the league ceased all team operations, including the Destroyers, and then filed for Chapter 7 bankruptcy in November.

-The next month, the Indoor Football League announced it would expand to Columbus in the 2021 season.
-This expansion team has been repeatedly delayed.
+Attempts to revive the Buffalo Destroyers

+On May 24, 2008, the Arena Football League announced that it was returning to Buffalo with a new franchise to be owned by Bills alumni Jim Kelly and Thurman Thomas along with Rochester Raiders owner Bob Bartosiewicz.
+That team was to play in the AFL's minor league system, af2.
+The team was originally scheduled to begin play in 2009, but did not materialize in time for that season.
+Bartosiewicz later noted in 2023 that he "didn't like what [he] was seeing" in the af2 at the time and withdrew from the agreement.